onomondo/onomondo-ipa/README.md

 * `-DSHOW_ASN_OUTPUT`
 enables decoded printing of the ASN.1 encoded messages that are exchanged between eIM and eUICC.
-The decoded ASN.1 output may result in large log output, so it is recommended to use this option only for development/testing.
-(The hexadecimal representation of messages is still printed)
+The decoded ASN.1 output may result in large log output, so it is recommended to use this option only for development/testing (The hexadecimal representation of messages is still printed).
 * `-DASN_EMIT_DEBUG`
 the code that is used to encode/decode ASN.1 encoded messages has been generated using asn1c.
 This ASN.1 compiler also adds debug messages, which can be enabled by adding this option.